-Understanding secondary school league tables

-All you need to know about secondary school league tables
+Secondary school league tables explained

-As secondary school league tables for England are published, we take you through what to look out for this year.
+As secondary school league tables for England are published, we take you through the key points.

-These results are then compared with the results of other pupils who came into secondary schools nationally with the same attainment levels.

-A figure for those results across the school year group is then calculated.
-This result is then set within confidence levels, which set out how accurate the government believes the Progress 8 score to be.

-Progress 8 scores generally fall somewhere between minus-1 and 1.
+Progress 8 scores generally fall somewhere between -1 and 1.

 The number is then placed into one of five bands: